 Australia is vulnerable to the predicted impacts of climate change on the coast and there is a growing demand from decision-makers for better information to assess the risks from coastal inundation.
 A key component is accurate, high-resolution elevation data - ie how far above sea level is a given point?

 The then Dept of Climate Change and Energy Efficiency commissioned the Urban Digital Elevation Modelling in High Priority Regions (UDEM) project to map key areas which may be subject to inundation due to of storm surges.

-The Project is managed by the CRCSI in collaboration with Geoscience Australia and ANZLIC as a keystone to the development of the Australian National Elevation Data Framework.
-Support is also provided by state and local agencies and some companies, and from the Inter-governmental Committee on Surveying and Mapping.
+The Project was managed by the CRCSI in collaboration with Geoscience Australia and ANZLIC as a keystone to the development of the Australian National Elevation Data Framework.
+Support was provided by state and local agencies and some companies, and from the Inter-governmental Committee on Surveying and Mapping.

 - Acquisition, processing and management of high resolution elevation data

 - 2010/11 National Data Audit of elevation data and 2010 audit of coastal data